Forbidden City Architecture

 inside the Palace

 Yellow and red are the main colors of Forbidden City architectures.
 Yellow, meaning respect in Chinese culture, was widely used on roofs of most palaces.
 This color can only be used by imperial families in ancient China.
-The walls and windows are mainly painted into red, standing for emperors’ hope of national stability.
+The walls and windows are mainly painted with red, symbolizing the emperors’ hope of national stability.

 Various roofs show the ranks of palaces.